roche-rs/website/src/cli/test.md

 The test feature is still in design.

-In the meantime the container can be tested by using the following steps:
+In the meantime the container assuming a project is [initialised](/cli/init.md) and [built](/cli/build.md) from a template it can be tested using the following steps:

 1. Run the container